Homological subsets of Spec: Abstract

 \section{Abstract}

-We investigate homological subsets of the prime spectrum of a ring, defined by the help of the Ext-family $\{\Ext^i_R(-,R)\}$.
+We recover some data of a module $M$ from the Ext-family $\{\Ext^i_R(M,R)\}$.
+In this regard, we investigate homological subsets of $\Spec(R)$, defined by the help of Ext-family.
 We extend Grothendieck's calculation of $\dim(\Ext^g_R(M,R))$.
-We compute support of $\Ext^i_R(M,R)$ in many cases.
-Also, we answer a low-dimensional case of a problem posed by Vasconcelos on the finiteness of associated prime ideals of $\{\Ext^i_R(M,R)\}$.
-An application is given.
+Also, we compute support and the set of all associated prime ideals of the Ext-family in a serial of nontrivial cases.